Farm Management Internship

 • What are your personal goals related to farming

-• This internship is 7 months long, April through October, working full time.
+• This internship is 8 months long, March through October, working mostly full time.
 Please share how this internship will fit into your life.

 Educational Opportunities: We will provide learning seminars and farm visits during the course of the season.
 Some example topics: greenhouse management, pests and diseases, irrigation, farm equipment care and maintenance, organic certification, crop planning, farm business management

-Skills Desired: Some growing experience is desired but not required for this positon.
+Skills Desired: Some growing experience is a plus but is not required for this position.
 We are looking for someone who has a strong work ethic and a passion for learning how to grow food and develop community and an ability to work early morning, evening, and weekend hours.

 Meals: No.

-Stipend: Internship pays $14.50/hour plus weekly produce June-October.
+Stipend: Internship pays $15.66/hour plus weekly produce June-October.

 Housing: No.